wojo-jojo/real-time-face-detection/README.md

-# Retro face detection - Viola-Jones Algorithm
+# Webcam real-time face detection - Viola-Jones Algorithm with OpenCV

-An attempt to implement Viola-Jones face detection algorithm using OpenCV
+Project aiming to use Viola-Jones face detection algorithm pretrained in OpenCV library for real-time face (and other parts) detection with a webcam